Yakov Yurovsky: Early life

 A watchmaker by trade, he lived for a short time in the German Empire in 1904.

 After returning to Russia during the Russian Revolution of 1905, he joined the Bolsheviks.
 He received the party ticket no.1500 in the Krasnopresnenskaya organization.
 Arrested several times over the years, he became a devoted Marxist.

-He was a Chekist for a short period of time in 1917.
+He was a Chekist during the Russian Civil War, from at least 1917-1919.

 Execution of the imperial family

+Citing the dire military situation on the Eastern Front, the Ural Soviet had decided in either late June or early July to execute Nicholas, and the decision was communicated to Yurovsky, the commandant of the Ipatiev House.
+“On July 16, 6 PM, Filipp Goloshchyokin [Yurovsky’s boss, member of the Yekaterinburg Bolshevik committee] ordered me to execute the task,” Yurovsky reported.
+At 8 PM, July 16, a telegraph was sent to Moscow, containing the words: “We can’t wait.
+If your opinions are opposite, let us know right now, out of any queue.
+Goloshchyokin.”
+Goloshchyokin, the man in charge of the executive decision, waited a few hours for a reply, and when none came he ordered the execution of the royal family.

-On the night of 16/17 July 1918, a squad of Bolshevik secret police (Cheka), led by Yurovsky, executed Russia's last emperor, Nicholas II, along with his wife Alexandra, their four daughters–Olga, Tatiana, Maria, and Anastasia–and son Alexei.
-Along with the family, four members of the imperial household (court physician Eugene Botkin, chambermaid Anna Demidova, cook Ivan Kharitonov and footman Alexei Trupp) were also killed.
-All were shot in a half-cellar room (measured to be 8.5 m x 7 m) of the Ipatiev House in Yekaterinburg, a city in the Ural Mountains region, where they were being held prisoner.
-The firing squad comprised three local Bolsheviks and seven soldiers.
-It has been documented that the order to assassinate the imperial family came from Yakov Sverdlov in Moscow.
+On the night of 16/17 July 1918, a squad of Bolshevik secret police (Cheka) led by Yurovsky executed Russia's last emperor, Nicholas II, along with his wife Alexandra, their son Alexei, and their four daughters Olga, Tatiana, Maria, and Anastasia.
+Four members of the imperial household–court physician Eugene Botkin, chambermaid Anna Demidova, cook Ivan Kharitonov and footman Alexei Trupp–were also killed.
+All were shot in a half-cellar room (measured to be 8.5 m x 7 m) of the Ipatiev House in Yekaterinburg where they were being held prisoner.

+It has since been documented that the order to assassinate the imperial family came from Yakov Sverdlov in Moscow.

 According to Leon Trotsky's diaries, Lenin supported and decided upon the killing of the Tsar and his family.
 After Trotsky returned from the front (of the Russian Civil War) he had the following dialogue with Sverdlov:

 To prevent the development of a personality cult of the former imperial family, the corpses were stripped and dismembered; then taken to the countryside, where they were initially thrown into an abandoned mineshaft.
 The following morning, when rumours spread in Yekaterinburg regarding the disposal site, Yurovsky removed the bodies.
 When the vehicle carrying the bodies broke down on the way to the next chosen site, he made new arrangements and threw the bodies into a pit on Koptyaki Road, a since-abandoned cart track 19 km north of Yekaterinburg, and doused the dismembered remains with sulfuric acid before burying them and sealing the pit with wooden railroad ties.